Snoupix/rustbee/README.md

 # If you just want to stop the rustbee-daemon manually and close (delete)
 # the file socket and if for some reason it doesn't kill the process
 # gracefully, you can use -f or --force to force kill the daemon and
-# if it says "Permission denied (os error 13)" you have to use sudo with --force
+# if it outputs "Permission denied (os error 13)" you have to use sudo
+# with the --force flag
 just shutdown

 # If you want to uninstall